nolar/looptime/docs/getting-started.rst

 Activation by marks
 ===================

-If the command line or ini-file options for all tests is not desirable, individual tests can be marked for fast time forwarding explicitly:
+If the command line or ini-file options for all tests are not desirable, individual tests can be marked for fast time forwarding explicitly:

 .. code-block:: python